hd1fernando/MailSender/README.md

 ## How to run this project on your machine:
-After cloning this you need to enter your email configuration in the file settins/appsettings.json in the section 'MailSettingsOptions'.
+After cloning this project you need to enter your email configuration in the file settins/appsettings.json in the section 'MailSettingsOptions'.
 ex:
 ```
  "MailSettingsOptions": {